-Sticking to your decision to leave your marriage is almost as difficult as deciding to end the relationship in the first place!
-These tips for letting go of an unhappy marriage will give you strength and courage to stay the course — even when it gets bumpy and scary.
+Sticking to your decision to leave your marriage is almost as difficult as deciding to end the relationship in the first place.
+These tips for letting go of a toxic relationship will give you strength and courage to stay the course — even when it gets bumpy and scary.

 And, here are a few tips for letting go of an unhappy marriage…

 How to Stick to Your Decision to Leave Your Marriage

 Here’s what one of my readers said on How to Survive an Unhappy Marriage: